-- 1 stick ½ cup unsalted butter or vegan baking stick
+- ½ cup unsalted butter or vegan baking stick, room temperature

-- 2 rounded tablespoons cornstarch mixed with 3 tablespoons water
+- 2 heaping tablespoons cornstarch mixed with 3 tablespoons water

 - In a small bowl, using a spoon, mix together the 2 heaping tablespoons cornstarch and 3 tablespoons water until it is thin and watery.
 It will be thick and tacky at first.
 Set aside.

-- In a large bowl of an electric mixer fitted with the paddle attachment or with a large bowl using a handheld mixer, beat the softened butter or vegan baking stick and 1 cup light brown sugar until creamy.
-About 1-2 minutes.
+- In a large bowl of an electric mixer fitted with the paddle attachment or with a large bowl using a handheld mixer, beat the ½ cup unsalted butter or vegan baking stick and 1 cup dark brown sugar until soft and creamy.
+About 2 minutes.

 - Then slowly beat in the cornstarch water mixture, 2 tablespoons milk and 1.5 teaspoons pure vanilla extract until all combined.
 It will look chunky and that’s normal.

-- Slowly add in the flour mixture a little at a time and beat until just combined.
+- Slowly add in the gluten free flour mixture a little at a time and beat until just combined.
 Use a spatula to scrape down the sides of the bowl and combine again.

-- Remove dough from bowl, shape into a round flat disc, wrap in plastic wrap and refrigerate for at least 30 min to 1 hour.
+- Remove dough from bowl, shape into a round flat disc, wrap in plastic wrap and refrigerate for at least 1 hour.

 - When the dough is almost done chilling, preheat the oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.
-Unwrap all the Hershey kisses.
+Unwrap all 30 Hershey kisses and set them aside.

 - Remove dough from the fridge and use a small cookie scoop or use your hands to roll the dough into 1 inch balls.